Upcoming Statistics Online & Hybrid Courses

 STA 215 - Intro Applied Statistics Description

 A technique-oriented approach to data analysis using statistical techniques.
 Graphical and numerical summaries of data, multivariable thinking, confidence interval estimation, regression and correlation, testing hypotheses including chi-square tests and one-way analysis of variance.
 A statistical software package will provide computational assistance.
-Fulfills Foundations - Mathematical Sciences.
+Fulfills General Education Foundations - Mathematical Sciences.
 Offered every semester.
-Prerequisite: MTH 108 and MTH 109 (or MTH 110) or equivalent.
+Prerequisite: MTH 108 and MTH 109, or MTH 110, or fulfillment of MTH 110 through Math Placement.

 Available Semesters